UDS

 • Exploring examples of value sets, measurement specifications, health center workflows, solutions for standardizing data fields, and data collection of a specific preventative care or screening electronically specified clinical quality measure

-RAPID facilitators will select the focal electronically specified clinical quality measure based on participants’ interests and needs expressed in the application process to ensure sessions are highly relevant and engaging.
+RAPID training experts will select the focal electronically specified clinical quality measure based on participants’ interests and needs expressed in the application process to ensure sessions are highly relevant and engaging.

 • Identify and implement areas where process changes (e.g., workflow, data collection, validation) could improve the accuracy of reporting.